MaximeLionel/csapp/3_6 Control.md

 	*dest = val;
 }
 ```
-In compiling the function, gcc generates the assembly code that follows for the initial part of the procedure, with variable x in %rdi:
+In compiling the function, gcc generates the assembly code that follows for the initial part of the procedure, with variable `x` in `%rdi`:
 ```z80
 # void switch2(short x, short *dest)
 # x in %rdi